Envelopes of the Thurston metric on Teichm\"uller space: Preliminaries

-\begin{theorem} [\cite{PanWolf2022}] \begin{enumerate} \item For any $X,Y\in\T(S)$, there exists a unique harmonic stretch line proceeding from $X$ through $Y$. \item The harmonic stretch line proceeding from $X$ through $Y$ maximally stretches exactly $\Lambda(X,Y)$. \end{enumerate} \end{theorem} \begin{proof} The first statement is exactly \cite[Theorem 1.8]{PanWolf2022}.
+\begin{theorem} [\cite{PanWolf2022}] For any two distinct points $X,Y\in\T(S)$, we have the following. \begin{enumerate} \item There exists a unique harmonic stretch line proceeding from $X$ through $Y$. \item The harmonic stretch line proceeding from $X$ through $Y$ maximally stretches exactly $\Lambda(X,Y)$. \end{enumerate} \end{theorem} \begin{proof} The first statement is exactly \cite[Theorem 1.6]{PanWolf2022}.
 The second statement follows from the construction of harmonic stretch lines.
 Notice that a harmonic stretch line is also a piecewise harmonic stretch line.
-By \cite[Theorem 1.7]{PanWolf2022}, there exists a geodesic lamination $\lambda$ and a piecewise harmonic stretch map from $X$ through $Y$ which is an $\exp(\dth(X,Y))$-Lipschitz homeomorphism that maximally stretches exactly $\lambda$.
-Moreover, by \cite[Proposition 12.10]{PanWolf2022}, that harmonic stretch line proceeding from $X$ through $Y$ is a limit of harmonic map rays.
-It then follows from \cite[Lemma 4.5]{PanWolf2022} that the geodesic lamination $\lambda$ previously mentioned is chain-recurrent.
+By \cite[Theorem 1.5]{PanWolf2022}, there exist a geodesic lamination $\lambda$ and a piecewise harmonic stretch map from $X$ through $Y$ which is an $\exp(\dth(X,Y))$-Lipschitz homeomorphism that maximally stretches exactly $\lambda$.
+Moreover, by \cite[Definition 12.1]{PanWolf2022}, that harmonic stretch line proceeding from $X$ through $Y$ is a limit of harmonic map rays.
+It then follows from \cite[Lemma 4.6]{PanWolf2022} that the geodesic lamination $\lambda$ previously mentioned is chain-recurrent.
 The statement now follows from the definition of $\Lambda(X,Y)$, since the piecewise harmonic stretch map from $X$ to $Y$ is an $\exp(\dth(X,Y))$-Lipschitz homeomorphism that maximally stretches the chain-recurrent geodesic lamination $\lambda$: we conclude that $\Lambda(X,Y) = \lambda$. \end{proof}

 For any distinct $X$ and $Y$ in $\T(X)$, let $\HSL(X,Y)$ be the harmonic stretch line proceeding from $X$ through $Y$.
 The closed subinterval of this line from $X$ to $Y$ is called the \emph{harmonic stretch segment} from $X$ to $Y$, denoted by $[X,Y]$.